 The Bunny Manifesto

-After forever and a day, I’m reviving my horror movie review website and giving Dexter, a pink and red harlequin style fat bunny and Ichabod, his smaller more light beige frankenbunny brother a new look to the site.
+After forever and a day, I revived my horror movie review website and giving Dexter, a pink and red harlequin style fat bunny and Ichabod, his smaller light beige frankenbunny brother a new look to the site.

 I never stopped watching cult, horror or overall bad movies even when life got in the way.
-My hand stitched frankenbunnies, brought into the world in 2003, will never stop being the more public voice behind the movies I watch, love and ultimately critique with bunny abandon.
+My hand stitched frankenbunnies, brought into the world in 2003, will never stop being the more public facebehind the movies I watch, love and ultimately critique with abandon.

 I didn’t grow up in such an era.
 As a child, what I didn’t see on the big screen (in an indoor auditorium) I saw on television.

 The first time I ever saw a horror movie was at the age of nine.
-Sure, my classmates would talk about A Nightmare on Elm Street at recess, but I saw the beginning of A Nightmare on Elm Street 3: Dream Warriors one night.
+I saw the beginning of the third sequel, Dream Warriors one night.
 I was nine, my younger brother five.
-After the first ten minutes or so, I grew so scared, I ran out out of the room while my brother watched and enjoyed the rest of the movie.
+After the first ten minutes or so, I grew so scared, I ran out out of the room while my brother watched and enjoyed more of the movie.